kornia/kornia/docs/source/models/segment_anything.rst

    augmentations.
 Where we use the :class:`kornia.geometry.augmentation.AugmentationSequential` to handle with the different data formats (keypoints, boxes, masks, image).

 #.
-When you use :code:`prompter.set_image(...)`, the prompter will preprocess this image, and then pass it to the encoder,
+When you use :code:`prompter.set_image(...)`, the prompter will preprocess this image, then pass it to the encoder,
    and cache the embeddings to query it after.
+Note that the image should be scaled within the range [0,1].

     * The preprocess steps are: 1) Resize the image to have its longer side the same size as :code:`image_encoder` image size input.
 2) Cache the information of this transformation to apply into the prompts.
 3) normalize the image based on the